LPD Public Assistance

 How do I obtain a permit for my alarm system?

-A citizen may obtain an alarm permit application by contacting the Lafayette Police Department’s permit section at 337-291-7262, or print out the form online.
+A citizen may obtain an alarm permit application by contacting the Lafayette Police Department’s permit section at 337-291-7262, or view the alarm permit information.
 Once the application is complete, mail the application and a check or money order in the amount of $20, to the address below (make check or money order payable to Lafayette City-Parish Consolidated Government).

 Lafayette, LA 70502